MisterDROG/HHTechParser/README.md

 Technologies:

 - Node.js
-- Puppeteer
+- Puppeteer - as parsing library
-- Exeljs
+- Exeljs - for export results to Excel
-- Pkg
+- Pkg - for creating .exe file for using without IDE ($ pkg main.js -t node14-win-x64 --public -> command to create .exe for win64)

 Project development:

-- The main module of the scraper application was written in the Hackathon mode in 6 hours, so it requires careful refactoring into submodules.
+- The main module of the scraper application was written in the Hackathon mode in 12 hours, so it requires careful refactoring into submodules.
 - Writing the server part and frontend for the further work of the project on the Internet.

 Idea and realization by Igor Drogaytsev.
 Link to the video presentation: